ideal-lab5/Grants-Program/applications/cryptex.md

 The outcome of our milestones is threefold:
 1. Cryptext: A blockchain that uses the protocol above within
 2. A DKG/VSS library
-3. An SDK to build user interfaces, as well as offchain encryption and decryption
+3. An SDK to build user interfaces and client side logic, to define secret sharing access rules, and to perform offchain encryption and decryption.

 ### Milestone 1 — Session Validator DKG